 Rubeola (measles): Measles is a deadly disease in nonhuman primates and has become more common.
 Nonhuman primates are vaccinated against this disease to prevent transmission from humans.
 Persons with active cases of measles will be prohibited from any primate facility.

 Cercopithecine herpesvirus 1 (Herpesvirus simiae or B‑virus): Herpes B or Herpes simiae causes a very minor illness in macaque monkeys, but can cause a fatal illness in humans who contract the disease.
 In humans, it causes severe neurological disease that is most frequently followed by death.
 Fortunately, transmission of this disease to humans is quite rare.
 As mentioned above, it is mandatory that caution be exercised and that a supervisor is notified immediately regarding any bites, scratches, or exposure of monkey excretions to mucous membranes or the eyes.
-Medical care must be obtained.
+Medical care must be obtained immediately.
 Any wound should be carefully cleaned.
 Once a wound has been acutely managed, any unusual manifestations that develop later also need to be promptly reported.
 Symptoms of Herpes B infection at a wound include pain radiating away from the bite wound or blisters at the site of the wound.
 Again, it must be emphasized that careful adherence to safe handling procedures is the most important step in preventing illnesses.

 Since there is no vaccine for this disease, training in proper primate handling and care is essential.
 Additionally, wound management procedures will be reinforced during primate training sessions.
 These procedures are posted in the animal room and inside Monkey Exposure Kits.